Claim Flight Cancellation Compensation

 The second most important factor which determines compensation eligibility is whether the airline notified you of the flight cancellation within a reasonable timeframe.

-If the airline informs you of the cancellation more than 14 days in advance, it would avoid having to pay compensation.
+If the airline fails to inform you of the cancellation less than 14 days in advance, you can claim cancellation compensation for your disruption.

 In addition, if you are provided with a replacement flight which departs and lands within a reasonable timeframe compared to the original flight, the airline would not be required to compensate you.

 The following table summarizes the conditions under which airlines are released from having to pay cancellation reimbursement:

 Departs no more than two hours before schedule or arrives no more than four hours after schedule

 Departs no more than one hour before schedule or arrives no more than two hours after schedule